- Choirs may enter more than one category.

 - All accommodation and meal costs at the Festival are the responsibility of each participating choir.

-- International Choral Festival Wales offers a bespoke Festival Package to its participants through the Festival’s partners, Rayburn Tours, to assist with travel arrangements including, but not limited to:
+- International Choral Festival Cardiff offers a bespoke Festival Package to its participants through the Festival’s partners, Rayburn Tours, to assist with travel arrangements including, but not limited to:

 - Travel to and from the Festival, including flights if required,